Bellerbys College

 Bellerbys College was a series of two (formerly four) private international co-educational boarding schools based in the UK, owned by Study Group.
 It offered students subject pathway courses.
+Its colleges closed in September 2022.

 Programmes

 The college offered A-Level courses over six terms (2 years), five terms (1½ years) or three terms (1 year).

 The college also offered a foundation programme in which students choose from one of numerous subject streams.

 The Bellerbys College foundation programme was taught and examined to the same standards as A Levels, where applicable, and enabled students to prepare for entry into a specific field of study at university while also improving their English and study skills.

 As of 2020 Bellerbys had a level 4 programme leading to direct entry to year 2 of an undergraduate programme at an NCUK university.

 In 2021, Bellerby's announced a new partnership with Loughborough University that helps students receive conditional offers for specific degrees.
 The college had similar agreements with University of Bath and the University of Bristol.